samjac0/CSharp-Live-Project/README.md

-# CSharp-Live-Project
+# Csharp-Live-Project
 After completing the C# course, I participated in a week-long sprint.
 I was tasked with using C# within the .net framework to assist in developing a theature's website.
 Specifically, I was assigned to the production team, and tasked to build CRUD functionality for 'Cast Members' of the theater.

 ## Table of Contents
 - [Crud Functionality and Code-First Approach](#Crud-Functionality-and-Code-First-Approach)
 - [CastMember Photo Storage and Display](#CastMember-Photo-Storage-and-Display)

-Readme not fininshed and cloned from previous live project.
+##Readme not fininshed and cloned from previous live project.
 Please come back within the next two days.

 - [CRUD Functionality](#CRUD-Functionality)
 - [Connect to API](#Connect-to-API)